unbxd/search-JS-library/Faqs.md

 ---

-# Pagination Queries
+# Pagination Related Queries
 ## What are the different types of pagination supported by Unbxd Search SDK?
-There are several types of pagination that can be used in e-commerce:
+There are 3 types of pagination that can be used in e-commerce:

 **Infinite Scrolling**: In this type of pagination, new items are automatically loaded as the user scrolls to the bottom of the page, allowing the user to seamlessly scroll through all the products.
 This method is best for mobile devices as it allows for a continuous browsing experience.